 To receive more information about volunteering in the Mount Baker Council, Boy Scouts of America, call 425-338-0380 for the Everett Office or 360.734.3940 for the Bellingham Office

 The scoutmaster is the key part in the running of the unit.
-He guides the Senior Patrol leader in running an effective youth program, as well as acts as a liaison between the Patrol Leader’s Council and the Troop Committee, supporting the PLC in the events that they want to accomplish.
-He also sets the example in everything he does, including uniforming, actions, and behaviors.
+They guide the Senior Patrol leader in running an effective youth program, as well as acts as a liaison between the Patrol Leader’s Council and the Troop Committee, supporting the PLC in the events that they want to accomplish.
+He or she also sets the example in everything they do, including uniforming, actions, and behaviors.

-The assistant Scoutmaster’s main responsibility is to support and assist the Scoutmaster in the achievement of his goals.
-Under the direction of the Scoutmaster, he helps the SPL with the troop, making sure that the youth succeed.
-He also sets a good example in his actions and behaviors.
+The assistant Scoutmaster’s main responsibility is to support and assist the Scoutmaster in the achievement of unit goals.
+Under the direction of the Scoutmaster, he or she helps the SPL with the troop, making sure that the youth succeed.
+They also set a good example in his or her actions and behaviors.

 This is the group of parent volunteers that puts the youth’s program into action.
 They provide logistical support, such as driving and so on, as well as guidance into the financial operations of the unit.